adamleeberger/ML-in-healthcare-course/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

 Course materials including lectures and problem sets for CMU 10-742: Machine Learning in Healthcare, taught in Fall 2024.
+[Course Website](https://adamleeberger.github.io/ML-in-healthcare-course/)

 ## About This Course